dolce & gabbana

 I Have a Question

-Total length: 56" from top of suede edge of the bodice to hem
+Total length: 61.5" from top of natural shoulder to hem

 All items are thoroughly checked over before shipping.
 Unless noted everything in our shop has been professionally cleaned.
 All sales are final.
 Overseas clients will be emailed to obtain agreement to our final sales policy before the order is shipped as per our return policy.